matweldon/blogdown_source/content/about.md

 ### Website details

-I published some of the blog posts on here after a long delay, and in the process lost the original dates, so some of the blog dates are approximate, or are complete guesses.
-This means you should take it with a pinch of salt if I use any blog posts here as proof of prophetic foresight! 😉
+Some of the blog posts on this site are republished from a previous Wordpress site.

 The website is made using the [**blogdown**](https://github.com/rstudio/blogdown) package.
 The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).